Want to participate in your local community? Become a sponsor for Lockport Township High School Football Boosters and support youth in your area.

 By Randy Whalen

-What else is there about football that makes it the game for you?
+5. What is it about football that makes it the sport for you?

 By Randy Whalen